agcraggs/multipass-cloud-init-drupal/README.md

 - Cron job is configured to run every 5 minutes (it uses drush cron)
 - Trusted host patterns are configured on the VM IP address

-## Post Drupal 9 Installation Developer Setup
+## Example Post Drupal 9 Installation Developer Setup

 To facilitate ease of development on the host it is helpful to mount the relevant local directories inside the instance.

+On Windows mount is not enabled by default.
+To enable mount open a host administrator shell and run the following command to enable mount:

+`multipass set local.privileged-mounts=true`

-Suggested multipass host shell mount commands post installation.
+Suggested Multipass host shell mount commands post installation.
 Generic share directory:

 `multipass mount <source>/multipass/drupal01/share drupal01:/home/ubuntu/share`